Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 | P00497     |positive anthracis     | 251   | 597131               | 5033455            |
 | cereus     |B.cereus control       | 4405  | 8260273              | 98861              |
 | anthracis  |B.antracis control     | 917036| 597131               | 5033455            |

+****

-## Custom SNP assays for *B. anthracis* core genome
+## 4. Custom SNP assays for *B. anthracis* core genome

-First, made a list of SNPs in B. anthracis versus B. cereus and extracted the 31-mers  <Sandeep describe how you did this>
+As a first round, we made a list of SNPs in the  *B. anthracis* core genome not found in other *B. cereus* and extracted the 31-mers, with the SNP based in the 16th position.

-#### Identifying B. anthracis specific SNPs from the whole genome alignment*
+#### Identifying *B. anthracis* specific SNPs from the whole genome alignment*

-ProgressiveMAUVE was used to perform whole genome alignment of 10 Bacillus species genomes that were selected based on previously published whole genome phylogeny in order to capture the maximum diversity of all the Bacillus species.
+ProgressiveMAUVE was used to perform whole genome alignment of 10 *B. cereus* group genomes that were selected based on previously published whole genome phylogeny in order to capture the maximum diversity.
 ProgressiveMAUVE was performed using script [progressiveMAUVE.sh](/scripts/progressiveMAUVE.sh).
-The B. cereus strain ATCC 10987 was used as the reference genome for SNP calling (see below) The 10 Bacillus species genomes and the progressiveMAUVE output can be accessed [here](/MAUVE).
+The *B. cereus* strain ATCC 10987 was used as the reference genome for SNP calling (see below).
+The 10 genomes and the progressiveMAUVE output can be accessed [here](/MAUVE).

-#### Table 1: Genome sequences of Bacillus species used for ProgressiveMAUVE.
+#### Genome sequences of *B. cereus* group species used for ProgressiveMAUVE.
 | Strain name   | Species                | File name    | RefSeq/SRA  | Clade |
 |---------------|------------------------|--------------|-------------|-------|
 | ATCC 10987     | Bacillus cereus        | BCE.fasta    | NC_003909   | 1     |